CivAIgentics/Jett/VOICE_LINK_QUICK_START.md

 ### Example 1: Water Bill
 ```
 You: "How do I pay my water bill?"
-Jacky: "You can pay online.
+Jett: "You can pay online.
 I'm showing you the link."
 [Water Account card appears]
 You: "Take me there"
-✅ Opens water.midlandtexas.gov
+✅ Opens water.Odessatexas.gov
 ```

 ### Example 2: Animal Adoption
 ```
 You: "I want to adopt a dog"
-Jacky: "Great!
+Jett: "Great!
 You can see available pets at our shelter."
 [Adopt a Pet card appears]
 You: "Open it"
 ✅ Opens animal adoption page